Privacy Policy

 | AI processing logs | 30 days (anonymised metadata only) |

-When a school requests account deletion, all personal data is removed within 30 days.
-Anonymised, aggregated analytics data may be retained indefinitely for service improvement.
+When a school requests account deletion or contract-end deletion, active personal data is normally removed within 30 days unless a longer legal, audit, support or contractual retention period applies.
+Backups expire according to the backup retention period above.
+Anonymised, aggregated analytics or operational metrics may be retained indefinitely for service improvement.

 9. Your rights